vegawidget/vegawidget/README.md

 the grammar-of-graphics, rendered in the browser with interactivity.

-The goal of vegawidget is to render Vega-Lite and Vega specifications as htmlwidgets, and to provide you a means to communicate with a Vega chart using JavaScript or Shiny.
-Its ambition is to be a *low-level* interface to the Vega(-Lite) API, such that other packages can build upon it to offer higher-level functions to compose Vega(-Lite) specifications.
+The goal of vegawidget is to render Vega-Lite and Vega specifications as htmlwidgets, and to help you communicate with a Vega chart using JavaScript or Shiny.
+Its ambition is to be a *low-level* interface to the Vega(-Lite) API, so that other packages can build upon it.

 Accordingly, this package may be useful to:

 -   build (using lists of lists) re-usable Vega and Vega-Lite specifications for deployment elsewhere.
--   develop higher-level, user-friendly packages to build specific types of plots, or even to build a general ggplot2-like framework, using this package as the rendering foundation.
+-   develop higher-level, user-friendly packages to compose specific types of plots, or even to build a general ggplot2-like framework, using this package as the rendering foundation.

 ## Features

-### New to vegawidget
+### New to vegawidget 0.4

--   vegawidget now supports the last two Vega-Lite major versions, currently versions 5 and 4.
+-   vegawidget now supports the last two Vega-Lite major-versions, currently versions 5 and 4.

-    However, for a given loading of this package (or RMarkdown file), the `vegawidget()` function can use only *one* major-version; this version is determined using the `$schema` element of the first `vegaspec` evaluated using `vegawidget()`.
+    However, for a given R session (e.g. rendering of an RMarkdown file), the `vegawidget()` function can use only *one* major-version;
+    this version is determined using the `$schema` element of the first `vegaspec` evaluated using `vegawidget()`.

     This restriction does not apply to the image functions, e.g. `vw_to_svg()`, or to the compilation function, `vw_to_vega()`.

--   vegawidget offers the following versions:
+-   use `vega_version_all()` to see the available versions:

 ``` r
 library("vegawidget")